 Source: data collected from port authorities and regional port associations.
-Only considers ports with a traffic above 500,000 TEU in 2015.
+Only considers ports with traffic above 500,000 TEU in 2016.

+The world container port system is characterized by a high level of traffic concentration, with the 25 largest container ports handling more than 49.8% of global traffic in 2019.
 The world’s largest container ports underline the intricate relationships between export-oriented ports (e.g. Shanghai and Hong Kong), import-oriented ports (e.g. Los Angeles / Long Beach), and intermediary hubs (e.g. Singapore and Dubai).
-The world container port system is characterized by a high level of traffic concentration with the 20 largest container ports handling more than 50% of global traffic in 2015.
-There is also emerging geography of container ports involving a specialization between container ports acting as gateways and container ports acting as intermediate hubs.
+There is also an emerging geography of container ports involving a specialization between container ports acting as gateways and container ports acting as intermediate hubs.
 Gateway ports command the access of large manufacturing or market regions and are the spearhead of long-distance corridors.
 Hong Kong, Los Angeles, and Rotterdam are notable examples of ports that command access to a vast and complex hinterland.
 Intermediate hub ports (or offshore hubs) act as intermediary locations where containers are transshipped between different segments of the global maritime transport system in a manner similar to hubs in air transportation.
-Singapore and Dubai are among the most prominent transshipment hubs, each servicing a specific transshipment market (Southeast Asian and the Middle East / South Asia respectively).
+Singapore and Dubai are among the most prominent transshipment hubs, each servicing a specific transshipment market (Southeast Asian and the Middle East / South Asia, respectively).